Web Authentication API

 WebAuthn uses asymmetric (public-key) cryptography instead of passwords or SMS texts for registering, authenticating, and multi-factor authentication with websites.
 This has some benefits:

-• Protection against phishing: An attacker who creates a fake login website can't login as the user because the signature changes with the origin of the website.
+- Protection against phishing: An attacker who creates a fake login website can't login as the user because the signature changes with the origin of the website.

-• Reduced impact of data breaches: Developers don't need to hash the public key, and if an attacker gets access to the public key used to verify the authentication, it can't authenticate because it needs the private key.
+- Reduced impact of data breaches: Developers don't need to hash the public key, and if an attacker gets access to the public key used to verify the authentication, it can't authenticate because it needs the private key.

-• Invulnerable to password attacks: Some users might reuse passwords, and an attacker may obtain the user's password for another website (e.g. via a data breach).
+- Invulnerable to password attacks: Some users might reuse passwords, and an attacker may obtain the user's password for another website (e.g. via a data breach).
 Also, text passwords are much easier to brute-force than a digital signature.

-Many websites already have pages that allow users to register new accounts or sign into an existing account, and WebAuthn acts as a replacement or enhancement for the authentication part of the system.
+Many websites already have pages that allow users to register new accounts or log into an existing account, and WebAuthn acts as a replacement or enhancement for the authentication part of the system.
 It extends the Credential Management API, abstracting communication between the user agent and an authenticator and providing the following new functionality:

-• When registering a new account, these credentials are stored on a server (also referred to as a service or a relying party) and can be subsequently used to log a user in.
+option, the user agent creates new credentials via an authenticator — either for registering a new account or for associating a new asymmetric key pair with an existing account.- When registering a new account, these credentials are stored on a server (also referred to as a service or a relying party) and can be subsequently used to log a user in.

-• The asymmetric key pair is stored in the authenticator, which can then be used to authenticate a user with a relying party for example during MFA.
+- The asymmetric key pair is stored in the authenticator, which can then be used to authenticate a user with a relying party for example during MFA.
 The authenticator may be embedded into the user agent, into an operating system, such as Windows Hello, or it may be a physical token, such as a USB or Bluetooth Security Key.

-• When navigator.credentials.get() is used with the publicKey option, the user agent uses an existing set of credentials to authenticate to a relying party (either as the primary login or to provide an additional factor during MFA as described above).
+option, the user agent uses an existing set of credentials to authenticate to a relying party (either as the primary login or to provide an additional factor during MFA as described above).

-In their most basic forms, both create() and get() receive a very large random number called the "challenge" from the server and return the challenge signed by the private key back to the server.
+receive a very large random number called the "challenge" from the server and return the challenge signed by the private key back to the server.
 This proves to the server that a user has the private key required for authentication without revealing any secrets over the network.

 Note: The "challenge" must be a buffer of random information at least 16 bytes in size.